mkobuolys/flutter-design-patterns/assets/markdown/abstract-factory.md

 ![Abstract Factory Implementation Class Diagram](resource:assets/images/abstract_factory/abstract_factory_implementation.png)

-_IWidgetsFactory_ is an abstract class which is used as an interface for all the specific widget factories:
+_IWidgetsFactory_ is an abstract interface class which is used for all the specific widget factories:

 - _getTitle()_ - an abstract method which returns the title of the factory.
 Used in the UI;
 - _createActivityIndicator()_ - an abstract method which returns the specific implementation (UI component/widget) of the activity (process) indicator implementing the _IActivityIndicator_ interface;